-Primarily focused on glass materiality, initial designs explored the theme in the context of intrinsic qualities of glass transparency, translucency and opacity.
-Designers were challenged to explore glass as a rich palette for innovation and intervention.
-Emphasis was placed on the idea of “…glass as a liquid” in examining glass as an ancient material that can transform process into poetry.
+The main emphasis is on glass design exploration as a rich palette for innovation and intervention.
+Emphasis is placed on the idea of “…glass as a liquid” in exploring an ancient material that can transform process into poetry.

-This year’s group, of varying ages and professional backgrounds, included industrial designers, graphic designers, glass artists and architects from throughout Europe.
-For some designers, the workshop represented the first time they had designed in glass, for others it presented the opportunity to reassess glassmaking in the context of the design process.
-The idea of providing designers access to glass through a direct proximity to glassmakers is seen as fundamental to understanding the material and its potential applications in design.
+This year’s group included industrial designers, graphic designers, artists and architects from around the world of varying ages and professional backgrounds.
+For many participants, this course represents the first time they have designed and worked in glass.
+The idea of providing access to glass through a direct proximity to glassmakers is fundamental to understanding the material and its potential applications in design.

 The design sessions rotate throughout the day with each designer communicating with the glassmakers on the fabrication of prototypes.
 Each morning a review takes places at the annealer to discuss the previous days designs and refine fabrication issues in preparation for developing the next round of prototypes.